Network setting

 Traefik

-Traefik is a popular open-source reverse proxy and load balancer for microservices in a Kubernetes environment.
-It dynamically routes incoming requests to appropriate microservices based on their domain name, path, and other attributes.
-Traefik integrates with Kubernetes and other cloud-native tools to provide features such as service discovery, automatic SSL certificate management, and request routing based on custom rules.
-It also provides advanced features like circuit breaking, canary deployments, and traffic shaping.
+Traefik is an open-source reverse proxy and load balancer used extensively in Kubernetes environments.
+Traefik intelligently routes incoming requests to appropriate microservices based on factors such as domain name, path, and other attributes.
+It works closely with Kubernetes and other cloud-native tools to provide service discovery, automatic SSL certificate management, and request routing based on custom rules.
+Traefik is pre-installed with K3s.

 The host file is located at: